omeriem/3AInternship2022-2023/README.md

 - Finish section 2.7.1
 - Willem write our contribution for synchronisation with the "learning ? component" at the meta-model, and which will instanciated as synchroniser in the model.
+- Willem suggest to extend the grammar to better user-freindly !
+- Wich formal language ? how to formalise synchronisation ?

 ----------------------------------------week 10--------------------------------------------------------